AndersH82/TheSaloon/README.md

 ### Usage

 Instantiate `UploadImageForm` in your view and pass it to your template.
-Include `{% csrf_token %}` for CSRF protection.
+Include `csrf_token` for CSRF protection.

 ## Additional Notes